 If you don’t see the word still and it just has the message, “We have received your tax return and it is being processed,” then this is a good sign and it means your return and refund should be paid within 21 days, unless other issues are found during processing.

 This is a message many tax payers see immediately after filing their return or after several months of processing status messages.
-This normally indicates the IRS has not started processing your return or has hit a major roadblock or systemic issue preventing them from processing your tax refund further.
+This normally indicates the IRS has not started processing your return because you just filed or further return/ID verification is needed from the taxpayer.

-You normally have to wait 24 to 48 hours to get your latest refund status.
+You normally have to wait 24 to 48 hours to get your latest refund status on the IRS website.
 So if you see the message above it just means you should wait and check back a day or two later.
 Nothing is wrong and your return/refund will follow the normal IRS refund schedule.

-You should follow the prompts or guidance on the message and look for an IRS notice in the mail with more information.
+You should follow the prompts or guidance on the message and look for an IRS letter/notice (e.g. 5071C) in the mail with more information.